Oriskany Flats Wildlife Management Area

 How We Manage

-Like most of the state's Wildlife Management Areas, Oriskany Flats WMA is managed by DEC's Division of Fish, Wildlife and Marine Resources for wildlife conservation and wildlife-associated recreation (hunting, trapping, wildlife viewing/photography).
+Like most of the state's Wildlife Management Areas, Oriskany Flats WMA is managed by DEC's Division of Fish and Wildlife for wildlife conservation and wildlife-associated recreation (hunting, trapping, wildlife viewing/photography).
 Funding to maintain and manage this site is provided by the Federal Aid in Wildlife Restoration or "Pittman-Robertson" Act, which is acquired through excise taxes on sporting arms, ammunition and archery equipment.

 Tourism Information for Nearby Attractions, Amenities & Activities